 Miryam Harrat explores the cultural and architectural legacy of the French sector in former West Berlin…

 After the Second World War, Berlin was separated into four sectors: American, British, Soviet and French.
-More than 70 years later—and almost 32 years after the fall of the Berlin Wall—the French presence can still be very much felt throughout the city, especially in Wedding and Reinickendorf, the two main districts that made up the postwar French sector of the city.
+More than 70 years later—and almost 32 years after the fall of the Berlin Wall—the French presence can still be felt throughout the city, especially in Wedding and Reinickendorf, the two main districts that made up the postwar French sector of the city.

 One of the major French infrastructural contributions to these districts is Tegel airport, which was built in less than three months by the French forces to the south of the Tegeler See in Reinickendorf, and opened in 1948 to support the Berlin Blockade.
 It became a civilian airport in 1974—its first commercial flight was operated by Air France from Paris Charles de Gaulle to Berlin-Tegel.
 Over subsequent decades it became something of a popular icon for many people, but was forced to finally close in 2020: the last flight to leave was also an Air France flight from Berlin-Tegel to Paris Charles de Gaulle, six decades after the debut.